-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2022 valuation was based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2019.
-The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
+The assumption changes were adopted by the Board and become effective with the July 1, 2020, actuarial valuation.